Cop Secret: Plot

 Bússi and Hörður go drinking together and discuss the robberies, before they begin kissing passionately in the bathroom of the bar.
 Bússi wakes up the next morning alone and after he arrives at work, discovers that Klemenz no longer wishes to be his partner, with his chief Þorgerður having assigned Hörður to be his new partner.
 Bússi is furious, but the two work together to tail Stefanía who has just been released.

 They manage to tail her to an abandoned factory, where Hörður recognises Rikki from his modelling days.
 Rikki having disappeared years ago after an explosion.
 Inside the factory, Rikki meets again with his gang, confronting Stefanía and asking if she had snitched on the plan, before telling them that the plan is going ahead, and that their insider is working.
 Svavar asks his fellow henchman if he should answer him in Icelandic or English, confused as to why Rikki speaks in English.
 Rikki then threatens to kill him.
 Stefanía stops him, saying that he can't keep shooting his henchmen before the jobs are complete.
 On the radio, the disk jockey, Heiðar Austmann, begins talking about the gangs plans, stating that due to the police being busy with the international football game, if he was to commit a heist, he would do it during the game.
 Rikki is furious and demands them to bring the DJ to him.

 The gang bring Heiðar to Rikki, who interrogates him, demanding to know how he knows the plan.
 The DJ claims to know nothing as he was simply stating the obvious, but Rikki shoots him anyway.

 Bússi and Hörður manage to find the gang at their next heist, but the only member they capture is killed when Stefanía detonates an explosive to destroy evidence.
 Discovering a burnt USB drive in the bag he was holding, the two cops take it to a local hacker Loa.
 The hacker is able to link it to Chinatown.
 Bússi enlists his landlord to help them track down the source, but a sniper kills the landlord.
 Hörður manages to kill the sniper, but also blows up Chinatown in the process. Þorgerður and Prime Minister of Iceland Jon Gnarr are furious at the damage caused.

 Bússi breaks up with his girlfriend and finally accepts that he is gay, going to Hörður's house where they consummate their attraction to each other.
-Unbeknowst to them, Rikki has a man take photographs of them.
+Unbeknownst to them, Rikki has a man take photographs of them.
 Rikki then kills the photographer and blackmails Bússi to retire from the force or he will release the photos.
 Bússi looks for Hörður and discovers that he is meeting with Rikki.
 Bússi hands in his badge in response.